tamannah1234/InsightHub-Dashboard/README.md

 ## 📋 Problem Statement

 ### Title
-**"Decoding Development: A Data-Driven Dashboard for National Growth Metrics"**
+**"Decoding Development: A Data-Driven Dashboard for India Growth Metrics"**

 ### Background
 Every nation's progress depends not on one factor but on a blend of economic, social, and environmental indicators.
 Understanding this data holistically can drive better policy-making, awareness, and decision-making.